 You Will Engage People with Similar Interests

-Many blogs make a little money, and some make a lot.
-It’s tough to argue against income being the top benefit of blogging, but the most universal and arguably rewarding benefit is engaging with people you may not have otherwise engaged with, reaching people with similar passions and interests, and creating meaningful and challenging dialogue.
+The most universal and arguably most rewarding benefit is engaging with people you may not have otherwise engaged with, reaching people with similar passions and interests, and creating meaningful dialogues.
 Many bloggers find themselves with a passionate following if their blog is relevant and successful enough.
 They get to know people away from the blog and the digital realm, often meeting and finding friendships with people in the real world.
 And these connections can inform and enrich your blog.
 Truly, engaging people is the primary function of a blog and blogging, so it deserves its number one status here.

 You Will Learn A Lot